facebook/react-native-website/docs/libraries.md

 npm install react-native-webview
 ```

-The library that we have just installed includes native code, and we need to link to our app before we use it.
+The library that we installed includes native code, and we need to link to our app before we use it.

 ## Linking Native Code on iOS